Ltamann/ComfyUI-TBG-ETUR/README.md

 Please help us to find all Bugs and open an issue here !!!

 You can download the latest version of our software [here]([https://github.com/Ltamann/ComfyUI-TBG-ETUR](https://github.com/Ltamann/ComfyUI-TBG-ETUR).
+!!!
+Note: This code is updated daily, so stay tuned for bug fixes !!!

 ## Early_Access
 Get early access by joining us at: